hickad/davidhicka.com/README.md

 Now you're ready to go!
 The next step is easy to say, but harder to do: make an awesome WordPress theme. :)

 Good luck!

+# Access site from command line through docker

+1. Open your terminal.
+2. List your running Docker containers to find the one for your WordPress site.
+Use the command:

+`docker ps`

+3. Identify the container ID for your WordPress site from the list.
+To access your WordPress site, you likely need to connect to the devkinsta_fpm container.
+This container typically handles PHP processes for WordPress.

+`docker exec -it 5a039695c562 /bin/bash`

+root@5a039695c562:/www/kinsta/public/davidhicka/wp-content/themes/davidhicka.com#

+o install npm, you'll need to install Node.js first.
+Here are the steps to do that within the container:

+apt-get update

+Install Node.js and npm:

+apt-get install -y nodejs npm